ErpNetDocs/tech/modules/logistics/planning/projected-available-balance.md

 ![Picture](pictures/Picture_1.png)

-> All documents in @@name that may lead to store movements can be set to generate <i>Planned or Firmed Store Orders</i> - directly or through other documents.
+> All documents in @@name that may lead to store movements can be set to generate <i>planned or firmed store orders</i> - directly or through other documents.
 >
-> With this setting, the documents can be involved in the Projected Available Balance and [Available to Promise](available-to-promise/index.md) calculations.
+> With this setting, the documents can be involved in the projected available balance and [available to promise](https://docs.erp.net/tech/modules/logistics/planning/available-to-promise/index.html?q=available%20to%20promise) calculations.